 Modern day Togo and Benin are the joint homes of the Voodoo religion.

-Voodoo is practised by about a fifth of the population, though rituals are enacted by many more, as back up to Islam and Christianity, and it is recognized as an official religion.
+Voodoo is practised by about a fifth of the population, though rituals are enacted by many more, (Just in case Islam or Christianity don't work), and it is recognized as an official religion.
 The proper name is spelled Vodun (it means spirit in the Fon and Ewe languages), but it is also spelled Vodon, Vodoun, Vodou, Voudou, Voodoo, etc.) It is practised by the Fon people of Benin, and southern and central Togo (and areas of Ghana, and Nigeria.)
 West African voodoo is the main source of religions with similar names found in the Americas, especially in Haiti.

-It is the height of Voodoo celebration time in Benin and Haiti, with the new year approaching.
-In addition, January 10 is the most important day on the Voodoo calendar, as it’s a Voodoo bank holiday inaugurated by Nice Phoresego, a president of Benin who was healed by Voodoo after being very ill when he first took up office.
-Voodoo is evident everywhere we travel, shrines and murals proliferate..
+It is the height of Voodoo celebration time, in Benin and Haiti, with the new year approaching.
+In addition, January 10 is the most important day on the Voodoo calendar, as it’s a Voodoo bank holiday, inaugurated by Nice Phoresego.
+He was a president of Benin who was healed by Voodoo after being very ill, when he first took up office.
+Voodoo is evident everywhere we travel, shrines and murals proliferate.
 Red white and blue flags (air earth and fire) indicate that a priest is open for business.
 White flags on their own indicate a place where you may make a wish.
-Though you are expected to promise something (a goat or cow maybe) when the wish comes true and there will be big problems if you don’t pay your dues.
+Though you are expected to promise something (a goat or cow maybe), when the wish comes true and there will be big problems if you don’t pay your dues.